DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ### TracerSettings are immutable

-In version 1.x the `TracerSettings` object passed to a `Tracer` instance could be subsequently modified.
-Depending on the changes, these may or may not have been respected.
+In version 1.x the `TracerSettings` object passed to a `Tracer` instance could be modified later.
+Depending on the changes, the tracer may or may respect them.
 In version 2.0, an `ImmutableTracerSettings` object is created when the `Tracer` instance is configured.
 Subsequent changes to the `TracerSettings` instance will not be observed by `Tracer`.

-This change should not generally require changes to your code, but the type of `Tracer.Settings` is now an `ImmutableTracerSettings` instance, not a `TracerSettings` instance.
+This change should not require changes to your code, but the property `Tracer.Settings` now returns `ImmutableTracerSettings`, not `TracerSettings`.

 ```csharp
 using Datadog.Trace;